8 Tips to Overcome Self-Doubt

 Connect with Positive Thinkers

-Surrounding yourself with positive-minded people who inspire you to be better is a good idea.
+Surrounding yourself with positive-minded people who inspire you to be better is a good idea for overcoming self-doubt.
 They will offer you support when you are feeling overwhelmed.
 Their positive energy can be infectious, helping keep your self-doubt and negative thoughts at bay.
 Identify the people you trust and lean on them when you feel overwhelmed.

 Avoid Making Comparisons